opsschool/curriculum/labs.rst

 http://www.kitchensoap.com/2012/09/21/a-mature-role-for-automation-part-i/

-* Talk basic theory and approach in terms of Idempodency and Convergence.
+* Talk basic theory and approach in terms of Idempotency and Convergence.
-* Write a bash script to install something as idempodently as possible.
+* Write a bash script to install something as idempotently as possible.
 * Discuss Chef and Puppet and while reflecting on the bash script.

 Automation - Chef 201